 Financing of renewable energy systems: Financial performance; uncertainties and social costbenefit analysis of renewable energy systems; financing mechanism of different renewable energy systems; case studies; renewable energy projects for reduction in CO2 emissions.

 At the end of this course, students will be able to:

-- CO1.
-Understand the law of demand subject to resource scarcity. - CO2.
-Basic concepts of Energy economics subject to eco ground rules.
+CO1.
+Understand the law of demand subject to resource scarcity.